Aston Villa file complaint to UEFA over Legia Warsaw after fan violence

 Legia Warsaw did not immediately comment on Aston Villa’s statement on Friday.
 On Thursday night, they blamed Villa for “refusing to allocate tickets to away fans”.

-West Midlands Police said their investigation will include determining why the tickets were not distributed, and that thery will pursue charges against those arrested after four officers – as well as a police dog and horse – were injured in what they described as “planned violence” by the away fans.
+West Midlands Police said their investigation will include determining why the tickets were not distributed and they will pursue charges against those arrested after four officers, a police dog and horse were injured in what they described as “planned violence” by the away fans.

-“The disorder that we encountered last night was the most severe that a lot of us have ever seen,” assistant chief constable Damian Barratt told Talk Sport radio.
+“The disorder that we encountered last night was the most severe that a lot of us have ever seen,” Assistant Chief Constable Damian Barratt told Talk Sport radio.

 “It was undoubtedly, as I say, instigated as a result of this issue related to ticket allocation,” he continued.